mirshahreza/Zync/MsSql/Packages/DbMan/README.md

 - `ls DbMan` shows each item with its short description taken from a `-- Description:` line at the top of the script.

 ### New (2025-09-29)
-- ZzEnsureSchema — ایجاد خودکار اسکیمایی که وجود ندارد
+- ZzEnsureSchema — Automatically create a schema if it doesn't exist
-- ZzEnsureIndex — ایجاد ایندکس Nonclustered در صورت عدم وجود (Include/Filter)
+- ZzEnsureIndex — Create a Nonclustered index if missing (Include/Filter)